Retirement, early retirement and work after retirement

 If you are unsure about your normal retirement date, please contact the Pensions Office who can confirm the date to you.

 Considering early retirement?

 You may wish to stop work before your normal retirement date.
 Two such scenarios are considered below:

 You may always resign form your work at any time.
-If you are over 50 (age 55 from 6 April 2010 for members joining after 5 April 2006), you may apply to the Trustees of the scheme to receive your pension early.
+If you are over 55 (age 50 for members who joined OSPS before 6 April 2006, subject to certain conditions), you may apply to the Trustees of the scheme to receive your pension early.
 If the Trustees agree, your pensions will be reduced to reflect the early payment.

 If your health deteriorates so that you become permanently unable to do your job, you may apply to the Trustees for an immediate ill health early retirement pension.
 Please contact the Pensions Office for further information.

 - Guidance on ill health retirement under OSPS

 - Guidance on ill health retirement under USS for final salary benefits section members (672kb)

 - Guidance on ill health retirement under USS for career revalued benefits section members (687kb)